 Comment: As noted earlier, the Scientific Advisory Committee developed an initial list of ten applied research topics it determined could address key conservation issues facing wild Atlantic salmon.
 In 2017, a wild Atlantic salmon modeling initiative was approved by the Board to review and determine the prioritization of potential causative factors of salmon survival.
-A partnership was formed with DFO to support this project, which was launched in spring 2017 and has now concluded.
-In 2022, funding was approved for two additional applied research topics from the list of research topics and additional applied research projects were approved from provincial funding allocations after review by the Scientific Advisory Committee for merit and efficacy.
+A partnership was formed with DFO to support this project, which was launched in spring 2017, and has now concluded.
+In 2023, funding was approved for four applied research topics, in which a total of four new project grants were approved and the continuation of five multi-year project grants were also approved.